masashitanimura/2.0/pages/userguide/userguide_config.md

 - dash - list of DASH streams in EMS
 - hds - list of HDS streams in EMS
 - mss - list of MSS streams in EMS
+- metalistener - list of metadata listeners in EMS
 - record - list of record streams in EMS
 - process - list of processes in EMS